 The GW4 Alliance, which brings together the universities of Bath, Bristol, Cardiff and Exeter, has announced funding for 10 new research and innovation communities as part of its Building Communities Programme, ahead of its 10-year anniversary.
 The programme aims to foster world-class research and innovation to address some of the most challenging problems the world faces today across the economy, society, the environment, and well-being.

-This year, there is a vast range of research and innovation communities funded, spanning a variety of research topics from geology to public health, refugees, and LGBTQ rights.
-All our new communities include at least three GW4 institutions, exemplifying the strength and value of our collaborative approach to research.
+This year, there is a vast range of research and innovation communities funded via GW4's Generator Fund, spanning a variety of research topics from geology to public health, refugees, and LGBTQ rights.
+All the new communities include at least three GW4 institutions, exemplifying the strength and value of our collaborative approach to research.

 These new communities are in addition to the existing 100 collaborative research communities, which have cumulatively generated over £62.8m in research income since their formation.
 Overall, for every £1 that the GW4 Alliance funds through these communities, £20 is captured in external research awards.